leechristensen/ghidra_markdown_docs/docs/Ghidra_12.0/FrontEndPlugin/Creating_a_Project.md

 By default, the *Existing Repository* radio button is selected because of the existing repositories found on the server.
 Only those repositories you have been granted access to will be included in this list.
   - To use an existing repository, leave the radio button selected, and select a repository name from the list of *Repository Names*.
   - To create a *new* repository, select the *Create Repository* radio button;
 the *Repository Name* field becomes enabled.
 Enter the name of the new repository.
 This option will be disabled if you have logged into the Ghidra Server in anonymous mode.
 2. Activate the **Next&gt;&gt;** button.
 If you selected the *Create Repository* radio button, then the following sample *Project Access* panel to specify user access is displayed.
-If you are creating a new shared repository, you are by default the [Administrator](#admin) in the project.
+If you are creating a new shared repository, you are by default the [Administrator](#creating-a-shared-project) in the project.
 You are not allowed to change your own access.
 If the server has been configured with anonymous mode enabled, an additional checkbox control will appear allowing you to grant anonymous access to this new repository.
+<a name="useraccesslist"></a>

 ![](images/UsersPanel.png)